Welcome to the Ohio Wesleyan University Transfer Student Web Pages!

-If you plan to complete one or more additional semesters at another institution before transferring to Ohio Wesleyan, consider courses you might take to fulfill requirements at both institutions.
-Here are several suggestions or recommendations:
+If you plan to complete one or more additional semesters at your current institution before transferring to Ohio Wesleyan, here are several considerations and course recommendations:

-- Do not take an overload of electives from a specific area--Social Sciences, for example--that exceed the number of required course at the Ohio Wesleyan unless they are needed to fulfill requirements at the transferring institution.
+- Do not take an overload of courses from a specific area--Social Sciences, for example--that exceed the number of required course at Ohio Wesleyan unless they fulfill requirements at your current institution.

-- Complete courses at the transferring school if you believe they may be equally or more challenging at the receiving institution.
+- Consider completing courses at your current school if you believe you may be more successful than if you take them at your new institution.

 - Take courses at your current institution that will transfer as upper-level courses.
 Upper-level requirement at OWU: 15 whole-unit courses numbered 250 or above.

-- Complete one or two language courses at the transferring institution.
-Note: American Sign Language courses do not fulfill OWU's language competency requirement.
+- Complete one or two introductory language courses at your current or "transferring" institution.
+Note: American Sign Language courses do not fulfill Ohio Wesleyan's language competency requirement.